In early intervention cases

 With proper care

-Pressure ulcers, also known as bedsores or pressure sores, are injuries to the skin and underlying tissue that develop when sustained pressure cuts off circulation to vulnerable parts of the body.
-These wounds commonly occur in people who are bedridden, use wheelchairs, or cannot change positions frequently.
+Pressure ulcers, also called bedsores, pressure sores, or decubitus ulcers, are injuries to the skin and the tissue beneath it.
+They develop when a person stays in one position for too long, which reduces blood flow to certain areas of the body.
+These wounds are most common in people who are bedridden, use wheelchairs, or are unable to move and change positions frequently.

 Partial skin loss with exposed dermis.
 Appears as a shallow, open ulcer with a red or pink wound bed.